 If you want a door on the bathroom at the MGM Grand, you’d need to move up one room level to the Grand King.
 You’ll get more space, 446ft² (41.4m²), and higher specs, like plush linens, a marble-adorned bathroom, and a media hub.
 However, it’s nearly double the price.

-On this basis, you’d probably conclude that the Park MGM’s standard room appears to be of better value.
+On this basis, you’d probably conclude that Park MGM’s standard room appears to be a better value.

 Dining: Park MGM or MGM Grand